-We may face limitations on our ability to attract suitable acquisition opportunities or to integrate additional acquired businesses and the failure to consummate an acquisition may significantly drain our resources.
-As part of our business strategy we expect to enter into business combinations and acquisitions.
+We may face limitations on our ability to attract suitable acquisition opportunities or to integrate additional acquired businesses.

+combinations and acquisitions.
 Some of these transactions could be material in size and scope.
 While we will continually be searching for additional acquisition opportunities, we may not be successful in identifying suitable acquisitions.
 We compete for acquisition candidates with other entities, some of which have greater financial and other resources than we have.
 Increased competition for acquisition candidates may make fewer acquisition candidates available to us and may cause acquisitions to be made on less attractive terms, such as higher purchase prices.
 Acquisition costs may increase to levels that are beyond our financial capability or that would adversely affect our results of operations and financial condition.
+Our ability to make acquisitions will depend in part on the relative attractiveness of shares of our common stock as consideration for potential acquisition candidates.
+This attractiveness may depend largely on the relative market price, our ability to register common stock and capital appreciation prospects of our common stock.
+If the market price of our common stock were to decline materially over a prolonged period of time, our acquisition program could be materially adversely affected.